HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/cf_install/index.md

 		applyCF.bat -DPortalAdminPwd=<password> -DWasPassword=<password>
 	```

-With the v9.5 installation, your WebSphere_Portal server will be at v9.5 CF219, but v9.5 UI features have not been enabled.
-To enable 9.5 UI features, see [How to enable Practitioner Studio](../../../../build_sites/practitioner_studio/working_with_ps/enable_prac_studio.md)
+After the v9.5 installation, your WebSphere_Portal server is at v9.5 CF219 but v9.5 UI features are not yet enabled.
+To enable 9.5 UI features, refer to [How to enable Practitioner Studio](../../../../build_sites/practitioner_studio/working_with_ps/enable_prac_studio.md).

-To opt-out and upgrade to CF219 without installing v9.5, run the apply CF script without setting the install_95 parameter.
+To opt out and upgrade to CF219 without installing v9.5, run the applyCF script without setting the install_95 parameter.

-The following instruction links are for HCL DX 9.5 CF17 and higher.
+The following video resource is for HCL DX 9.5 CF17 and higher.

-Apply these instructions on an HCL Digital Experience system running either 8.5 or 9.0.
-CF17 is used as a prerequisite fix in order for users to move up to 9.5 level.
+Apply these instructions on an HCL DX system running either 8.5 or 9.0.
+CF17 is used as a prerequisite fix for users to move up to 9.5 level.

 **Video**: [HCL Digital Experience - Installing HCL Portal 9.5 CF18](https://youtu.be/RUjDkVAR_zM)